Gravity dam

+History

+Gravity dams are among the earliest water storage structures built by humans.
+Around 2950–2750 BC, Egyptians built a 14-meter-high stone gravity dam on the Nile known in Arabic as Sadd el-Kafara, which means “Dam of the Pagans”.
+It is a straight wall made of stone or earth that resists water pressure.
+The water force is transferred as vertical and horizontal forces to the foundation.
+A gravity dam’s strength depends on its weight and the strength of its foundation.

 Characteristics

 Gravity dams generally require stiff rock foundations of high bearing strength (slightly weathered to fresh), although in rare cases, they have been built on soil.

 Stability of the dam primarily arises from the range of normal force angles viably generated by the foundation.
-Also, the stiff nature of a gravity dam structure endures differential foundation settlement poorly, as it can crack the dam structure.
+The stiff nature of a gravity dam structure endures differential foundation settlement poorly, as it can crack the dam structure.

 The main advantage of gravity dams over embankments is the scour-resistance of concrete, which protects against damage from minor over-topping flows.
 Unexpected large over-topping flows are still a problem, as they can scour dam foundations.
 A disadvantage of gravity dams is that their large concrete structures are susceptible to destabilising uplift pressures relative to the surrounding soil.
 Uplift pressures can be reduced by internal and foundation drainage systems.

 During construction, the exothermic curing of concrete can generate large amounts of heat.
 The poorly-conductive concrete then traps this heat in the dam structure for decades, expanding the plastic concrete and leaving it susceptible to cracking while cooling.
 It is the designer's task to ensure this does not occur.